dooz127/swipe-glance-card/README.md

 # :point_up_2: Swipe Glance Card

 Add a :point_up_2:Swipe Glance Card to your [Home Assistant](https://www.home-assistant.io/) set-up.
-May be useful for glance and swipe on mobile devices.
+It's mostly an exercise for me to learn development for this platform but hopefully it can useful for you if want glance and swipe on your mobile device.

 ## Install